Preparing for Post-Secondary Education & Training?

 Did You Know?

-Two recent policy changes helps unaccompanied homeless teens and young adults complete their FAFSA application for financial aid determination:
+Two recent policy changes help unaccompanied homeless teens and young adults complete their FAFSA application for financial aid determination:

 2. States must describe how homeless teens will receive assistance from school counselors to advise, prepare, and improve their readiness for college.
 Your school district homeless liaison office can facilitate your connection to your high school counselor.